Skip to content

 Set the environment variable HYDRA_FULL_ERROR=1 for a complete stack trace.

-gentropy step=gene_index
+gentropy step=gwas_catalog_sumstat_preprocess

 You can find more about the available steps in the documentation.